blueboomer76/kfs-discord-bot/README.md

 ## Installation

-*Requires Node.js 8 or newer and a 64-bit operating system.*
+*Requires Node.js 12 or newer and a 64-bit operating system.
+1.X bot versions running on Node.js 8 or newer will no longer be supported starting October 8, 2020.*

 1. Install a program that can clone GitHub repositories, such as Git Bash for Windows
 2. Run `git clone` with this repository's clone URL